Guylord/Record-Linkage-tool-APHRC-DSE-Inspire-Hackathon-2024-/README.md

 - Upload HDSS and facility CSV files using the sidebar file uploaders.
 - Click the 'Perform Record Linkage' button to trigger the record linkage process.
 - Explore the results, i.e., potential matched records, displayed in the main section of the web app.
+- Input a name into the provided search box, and if entered, the application filters and displays records with matching first or last names

 ## Future Improvements